ncphillips/truecoders.io/_coders/grant-berryman.markdown

 reviews:
 - teammate: Cody Winton
   body: Grant is highly intelligent and will not rest until he has accomplished the
     task at hand.
+He's a self learner with an ability to tackle any problem given him.
 I'd highly recommend him for a developer position.
 skills:
 - title: Attendance
   rank: 5.0